zio/zio-prelude/docs/functionalabstractions/parameterizedtypes/associativeboth.md

 The `zipWith` operator uses `zip` to combine two parameterized types and then `map` to combine the outputs with a function.
 For example, we can generate two random numbers with `ZIO` and then combine their results by adding them.

-The `zipLeft` and `zipRight` operators are specialized variants of this that throw away the left or right results.
+The `zipLeft` and `zipRight` operators and their symbolic aliases `<*` and `*>` are specialized variants of this that throw away the left or right results.
 These are useful when we want to include a value of a parameterized type in the larger data type we are building but don't care about its result.

 For example, we could avoid creating unnecessary nested tuples when we combine `ZIO` workflows like this: